Probability and statistics concepts for beginners

 Mode The most frequent value in a data set.

-Probability laws Models that describe how probabilities are distributed among events.
+Probability Laws Models that describe how probabilities are distributed among events.

-Conditional probabilities Probability that an event occurs given that another event has already occurred.
+Conditional Probabilities Probability that an event occurs given that another event has already occurred.

 The Basics of Probabilities